Risk Factors Dashboard

 Some of our debt is based on variable rates of interest, which could result in higher interest expenses in the event of an increase in the interest rates.

-Our credit facility currently bears interest at variable rates, which will generally change as interest rates change.Our credit facility and certain of our term loans that we have currently bear interest at variable rates, which will generally change as interest rates change.
+Our RLOC currently bears interest at variable rates, which will generally change as interest rates change.Our credit facility currently bears interest at variable rates, which will generally change as interest rates change.
+Currently, we are experiencing, and are expecting to continue to experience, changes in interest on our variable rate RLOC.
 Currently, we are experiencing, and are expecting to continue to experience, increases in interest on our variable rate term loans.
-We bear the risk that the rates we are charged by our lenders will increase faster than the earnings and cash flow of our business, which could reduce profitability, adversely affect our ability to service our debt, cause us to breach covenants contained in our credit facility and term loans, any of which could materially adversely affect our business, financial condition, results of operations and cash flows.
+We bear the risk that the rates we are charged by our lenders will increase faster than the earnings and cash flow of our business, which could reduce profitability, adversely affect our ability to service our debt, cause us to breach covenants contained in our

 Risks Related to our Common Stock